ZetaSpark/JS/README.md

 # JS
-JS from beginner to Advanced Level
+JS from beginner to Advanced Level this is fraud